tungphambasement/tungphambasement/README.md

 ## About Me

-- I'm currently working on distributed deep learning and native apps projects.
+- 🤖 I'm currently working on distributed deep learning and native apps projects.
--  🌱 I'm continuously learning and exploring new technologies
+- ✨ Have a look at my published repositories for more details
 - 💡 I enjoy solving complex problems and creating efficient solutions
 - 🤝 I'm open to collaborating on interesting projects